 The $ws$ used were 50, 100, 200, 400, 500, 800, 1000, 2000, 2500, 5000 and 10000.
 Within a same $ws$, the number of vertices and edges vary in time, as do other network characteristics.

-\subsubsection*{Visualization of network evolution}
+\subsection{Visualization of network evolution}

 The evolution of the networks was visualized with animations, image galleries and online gadgets made for this research~\cite{animacoes,galGMANE,appGMANE}.
 Such visualization was crucial to guide research into the most important features of network evolution, and prompted us to capture the prominence of topological metrics along time using mean and standard deviations (see Section~\ref{measures} and Appendix~\ref{sec:pcat}), in addition to the size of the three sectors in a timeline fashion (Appendix~\ref{figures}).

-Acho que o material da subseção abaixo poderia ir para o Further Work, pois não é usado para obter resultados e nem na discussão.
+Visualization of network structure was specially useful as part of the email lists data mining, from which parts of relevant structures as results were driven.

 \subsection{Typological deepening}

-There are other ways to split a network.
-To point a common example, the center of the network is defined as all the nodes whose maximum distance to any other node is the radius\footnote{Radius is the minimum maximum distance to all nodes.
-Equivalently, the radius is the minimum eccentricity.}.
+There are other ways to split and characterize networks.
+To point a common example, the center of the network is defined as all the nodes whose maximum distance to any other node is the radius (the radius is the minimum maximum distance to all vertices , i.e. the radius is the minimum eccentricity).

-In the same framework, the periphery (as opposed to the center) consists of the nodes whose maximum distance to any node is the diameter\footnote{Diameter is the maximum geodesic on the network.}.
+In the same framework, the periphery (as opposed to the center) consists of the nodes whose maximum distance to any node is the diameter(diameter being the maximum geodesic on the network).
 Accordingly, the intermediary sector can be defined as the nodes that are not in the center or in the periphery.
-Interestingly, in the email networks analyzed, with these criteria, the center can often be a factor of 4 times larger than the periphery and the intermediary group often exceed 93\% of the nodes~\cite{networkx}.
+Interestingly, in the email networks analyzed, with such criteria, the center can often be a factor of 4 times larger than the periphery and the intermediary group often exceed 90\% of the nodes~\cite{networkx}.

 Models of human dynamics can be used to predict and classify activity.
 In this case, agent activity is commonly considered a Poisson process, as a consequence of the randomly distributed events in time.
-Even so, evidence-based models suggests that human activity patterns follow non-Poisson statistics, characterized by a long tail of inactivity with of bursts of rapidly occurring events~\cite{barabasiHumanDyn,barabasiPhone}.
+Even so, evidence-based models suggests that human activity patterns follow non-Poisson statistics, characterized by a long tail of inactivity with bursts of rapidly occurring events~\cite{barabasiHumanDyn,barabasiPhone}.
 Emails are reported as having a heavy tailed distribution with $\alpha=1$, together with web browsing and library loans~\cite{barabasiHumanDyn}.

 Typologies can also be conveniently adapted from psychiatric, psychological and psychoanalytic theories.